 On Enforcing Morality

-- Pornography and promiscuity can be fun, but bastard children and broken homes are most definitely not.
-If jailing Hugh Hefner and patrolling the Internet for naughty pictures would keep families together, then let’s go for it.
+- Pornography and promiscuity can be fun, but illegitimacy and broken homes cause great misery.
+If jailing Hugh Hefner and patrolling the Internet for naughty pictures would keep families together, then doing so would be a large increase in net happiness.

 - Abortion is murder, or something suspiciously similar.
 If cracking down on sexual shenanigans cuts down on abortion, then we just might have a net reduction in force initiation.

 And the glib answer is: No. Drug use proceeds apace despite the War on Drugs.
 We even have illegal drug use in prisons!
 Adultery predates legal porn and R rated movies.
 They even have adultery in societies where they put bags on women’s heads and burn women who lose their virginity before marriage.
-But this is still the wrong question.
+But we don’t like glib answers here.
+This is Holistic Politics; we look deeper.

 A better question is: How much can government enforce morality?
 This gets us out of binary thinking and into linear thinking.
 The government can take actions which reduce fornication, broken homes, drug abuse, etc. While current Drug War efforts do little to dissuade the determined drug user, they do prevent some law abiding types for experimenting with left-handed cigarettes.
 But is it worth the effort?
 The question is still wrong.

 We get into the realm of holistic thinking when we ask: What is the cost for a marginal improvement in morals?
-Now, we can weigh liberty vs. morality.
+Now, we can honestly weigh liberty vs. morality.
 Burqas and burnings do reduce monkey business, but at quite a cost to liberty.
-Even the Focus on the Family folks wouldn’t go that far.
-Most Republican radicals I know take the feminist side of this issue, and even advocate war to foster liberal democracies in the Middle East in order to end such oppression.
-So a holistic approach to enforcing morality would be to use economics and actual data to determine the effectiveness of government actions and expose the full costs and then let each weigh the costs vs. benefits according to her values.
-But even this is a bit humdrum for my tastes.
+Even the Focus on the Family followers wouldn’t go that far.
+Most Republican radicals I know take the feminist side of the issues of burqas and burnings, and even advocate war to foster liberal democracies in the Middle East in order to end such oppression.
+So a holistic approach to enforcing morality would be to use economics and actual data to determine the effectiveness of government actions, expose the full costs, and then let each weigh the costs vs. benefits according to her values.
+This is a bit humdrum for my tastes, however.

 The best question is: What are our best options for enforcing morality?
 Let us look at all our options, including those not now in use, and study them for effectiveness and cost.
 This question activates the creative centers of the brain, and leads us to answers which improve morals while restoring lost liberties.